OpenDSA/OpenDSA/RST/en/Slides/ProjManage.rst

       * Debug the resulting program
       * Have a way to track details

+   * Do mechanics early
+   * Do structural design before implementation
+   * Implement the tricky parts last

 .. slide:: How to Survive

    * Keys to success: